TCM Tongue Analysis vs. Blood Tests: When to Use Each

 - Sublingual veins - Color, engorgement (shows blood circulation)

-TCM tongue diagnosis provides a holistic, pattern-based assessment:
+TCM tongue analysis provides a holistic, pattern-based assessment:

 - Energy balance - Qi, Blood, Yin, Yang status